MeghaShyam26/covid-slot-notifier/README.md

 # Vaccination Slot Notifier

-This application notifies when the slots are available for the particular pincode, age and slot number entered.
+This application notifies via email when the slots are available for the particular pincode, age and slot number entered.

 ## Steps to use
 - clone the repo